MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-what-is-a-good-power-platform-governance.md

 - fits the overall strategy
 - risk mitigation
-	@@ -30,39 +30,127 @@ We want to see how we can help users of Power Platform help to make good decisio
+- @@ We want to see how we can help users of Power Platform help to make good decision
 - enables IT to create value that fits into overall business strategy
 - ROI of IT decisions